TiagoMA90/RockPaperScissors/README.md

 Inside this function, for each statemet, are other functions to make the game a bit more intriguing.
 The COM narrates to the user under rockText(), paperText() and scissorsText().

 - function user/comWins()
-This function incremnets the score by one(+1), that is later called inside of the if/else if/else statements.
+This function incremnets the score by one(+1), that is later called inside the if/else if/else statements.

 - reset()
 This eventListener resets the game score back to zero (0) and the profile pictures are set back to default.
 To achieve this, the innerText equals 0.
-Respectively, inside this function are two other functions entitled resetUserDisplay() and resetComDisplay() that manimpulates the defaults pictures back to normal.
+Respectively, inside this function are two other functions entitled resetUserDisplay() and resetComDisplay() that manimpulates the default pictures back to normal.

 - rock/paper/scissorsText()
-These functions contain an Array of indexed "strings" that return a random number, issued by the same syntax used in comAI.
-Therefore, Math.floor and Math.random.
+These functions contain an Array of indexed "strings" that return a random number, issued by Math.floor and Math.random.

 - rock/paper/scissorsUserDisplay() and rock/paper/scissorsComDisplay()
 These functions manipulate the DOMs imagery, by grabbing the given elements and attributing new images to the same elements.
 They are called by the button, with the Click event set by Event listeners defined as rock, paper and scissors.

 - startGame()
-Function that is executed by the addEventListeer, called by the Click event and dispatched once the Webpage is open, but later removed by the .remove method once clicked.
+Function that is executed by the addEventListener, called by the Click event and dispatched once the Webpage is open, but later removed by the .remove method once clicked.

 # Assay
 ## Testing